 Soviet submarine B-515 was a Tango-class submarine built in 1976 and used for hunting, espionage, and patrol purposes.
 When it was decommissioned, a group of investors bought it for a million Euros and towed it to Hamburg.

-The Russian Navy removed the weapon systems, control systems, and technical equipment subject to secrecy rules before transferring the submarine.
-All of the major systems such as engine and hydraulics were also deactivated.
+Before transferring the submarine, the Russian Navy removed the weapon systems, control systems, and technical equipment subject to secrecy rules.
+The major systems, such as the engine and hydraulics, were also deactivated.

 Then, when B-515 arrived in Hamburg, large holes were cut in the fuselage at the bow (front) and stern (rear) to provide visitor access.
 As a result, the submarine is no longer capable of diving or independent operation.

 7 Things to see at the U-Boot Museum Hamburg

 After crossing the bridge from the ticket office, entry to the submarine is via a specially constructed entrance hatchway and steps at the boat’s bow (front end).